 Buffalo is a tiny town located in the state of South Dakota.
 With a population of 356 people and just one neighborhood, Buffalo is the 125th largest community in South Dakota.

-Buffalo is a blue-collar town, with 46.57% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Buffalo is generally considered to be a blue-collar town.
+51.63% of the Buffalo workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Buffalo is a town of transportation and shipping workers, construction workers and builders, and managers.
-There are especially a lot of people living in Buffalo who work in management occupations (11.76%), food service (8.33%), and sales jobs (7.35%).
+There are especially a lot of people living in Buffalo who work in management occupations (9.24%), sales jobs (7.61%), and business and financial occupations (7.07%).

 Overall, Buffalo’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.